microsoft/mu_plus/SharedCryptoPkg/feature_sharedcrypto.md

 ## Release Process

-The decision to release a new Shared Crypto shold not be taken lightly.
+The decision to release a new Shared Crypto should not be taken lightly.
 When preparing to release, please follow this checklist.

 1. Delete Build folder in the root of your tree
 2. Run the build